Ecuador RUC Tax ID Number — Format, Validation & Compliance Guide

 Ecuador's IVA rose from 12% to 15% — is the 15% rate now permanent, and what triggered the change?

 Ecuador raised IVA from 12% to 13% on March 12, 2024, then to 15% effective April 1, 2024, under emergency legislation (Ley Orgánica para Enfrentar el Conflicto Armado Interno) introduced to finance the internal security crisis.
-Executive Decree 470, published December 10, 2024, confirmed the 15% rate remains in force throughout 2025.
+Executive Decree 470, published December 10, 2024, confirmed the 15% rate remains in force throughout 2025; a subsequent SRI circular confirmed the same rate applies in 2026.
 No reversion to 12% is currently scheduled.
-Foreign businesses quoting Ecuadorian customers, or issuing back-dated corrective invoices, must apply the rate in effect on the original supply date — invoices corrected across the April 2024 boundary require a credit note at the old rate and a new invoice at 15%.
+Foreign businesses issuing back-dated corrective invoices must apply the rate in effect on the original supply date — invoices corrected across the April 2024 boundary require a credit note at the old rate and a new invoice at 15%.
 [3] [4]

 My Ecuadorian client is withholding 25% from my invoice — is that legal, and can a tax treaty reduce it?

 Yes, it is legal.
 Payments made to non-residents for services rendered or used in Ecuador are subject to a 25% income-tax withholding at source, applied by the Ecuadorian payer who remits it directly to the SRI.
 This applies regardless of whether the foreign supplier holds a RUC.
-Treaty relief is available: Ecuador's treaties (Andean Community Decision 578, plus bilateral treaties with 20+ countries) can reduce or eliminate the rate — but as of November 29, 2021, the payer may apply treaty benefits automatically without prior SRI authorization.
+Treaty relief is available: Ecuador's treaties (Andean Community Decision 578, plus bilateral treaties with 20+ countries) can reduce or eliminate the rate.
+As of November 29, 2021, the payer may apply treaty benefits automatically without prior SRI authorisation.
 Without a treaty, the 25% is a final cost to the foreign supplier, not a credit.
 Verify treaty status via the SRI treaty register before invoicing.
 [5] [6]

 Why does my SRI tax payment deadline vary each month, and how does the 9th digit of my RUC determine it?

 Ecuador's SRI staggers filing deadlines by taxpayer to reduce system overload.
 The 9th digit of your RUC determines the monthly due date for IVA declarations, income-tax withholdings (retenciones), and other periodic obligations: digit 1 = 10th of the following month, digit 2 = 12th, digit 3 = 14th, digit 4 = 16th, digit 5 = 18th, digit 6 = 20th, digit 7 = 22nd, digit 8 = 24th, digit 9 = 26th, digit 0 = 28th.
 Missing your specific deadline triggers an automatic 3% monthly penalty on the unpaid amount — there is no grace period.
-New RUC holders are often unaware of this staggered system and default-assume the last day of the month.
-[1] [5]
+New RUC holders are often unaware of this staggered system and incorrectly assume the last day of the month is the deadline.
+[5] [1]

 As a foreign SaaS provider selling to Ecuadorian consumers, must I register for IVA, and does selling only B2B exempt me?